poojasree-6004/23BDS0124-POOJASREE-1/README.md

 3. Customize Content:

-   - Edit portfolio.html to update your personal information, projects, and contact details.
+   - Edit index.html to update your personal information, projects, and contact details.
-   - Modify styles58.css to adjust styles, colors, and layout according to your preference.
+   - Modify styles.css to adjust styles, colors, and layout according to your preference.
    - Add a resume.html page or PDF if needed.

 Features